 If you’re a Ford owner, especially a new Ford owner, you should know how comprehensive your factory coverage truly is.
 In this article, we explore the Ford factory warranty, including coverage details, term lengths and whether you could benefit from an extended Ford warranty.

 Ford Warranty Overview

-The Ford warranty offers 3 years/30,000 miles of bumper-to-bumper coverage and 5 years/60,000 miles of powertrain coverage.
-These are standard warranty lengths, but other manufacturers offer warranties for much longer.
+The Ford warranty offers 3 years/36,000 miles of bumper-to-bumper coverage and 5 years/60,000 miles of powertrain coverage.
+These are standard warranty lengths, but some manufacturers offer warranties for much longer.